 Yes!
 Just as Bike Campers love to return year after year, many choose to attend multiple sessions throughout the summer.
 It’s a great way to hone skills and reinforce knowledge.

-My child can’t ride a bike yet – is she/he eligible for Bike Camp?
+My child can’t ride a bike yet.
+Is she/he/they eligible for Bike Camp?

 Our camps are designed for kids who already know how to ride a bike.
 Campers do not need to come to camp as already strong riders (that’s what Bike Camp is here to help with!), however, for the group to be able to ride safely on the road, campers must be able to start and stop unassisted and ride in a straight line.

 Can I register my child outside their age group if they are a strong/inexperienced rider or want to be with a friend?

 We strongly encourage families to sign their child up for their own grade level.
 Part of this is based on physical ability.
 We want to make sure that groups share similar riding levels so that everyone in the group feels challenged but comfortable.
 Our instructors are great at helping groups find a pace that works for everyone, but this process works better when all campers are in the same grade level.

 The other consideration is social.
-Typically, we’ve found that even when campers are a little on the strong or inexperienced side riding-wise, they tend to form the strongest social connections to their peers.
+Typically, we’ve found that even when campers are a little on the strong or inexperienced side riding-wise, they tend to form the strongest social connections with their peers.
 And often it is the friendships and sense of team camaraderie that make the experience so special.
 For this reason, we advise families to register their children in their grade level even when their riding level might let them keep up in another group.

 If you have questions about what group might be best for your child, please get in touch with us!